 Listen Lilz and Halima keep some shit together, we all sit down as a team and decide what and where its going to be but the overall plan is to make P which doesn’t always happen.
 You know what we need to expand and do something bigger and that’s sort of where we are now I saw Skepta do Brixton Academy 5,000 people, ram! that’s the type of ting that we want to get to, the team is agreed upon that we have had a couple of stages at festivals and shit, we’re just trying to expand that way.

-Being a family man a business owner and a self proclaimed studio rat how do you keep up to date with the culture and keep your new Music relevant?
+Being a family man a business owner and a self-proclaimed studio rat how do you keep up to date with the culture and keep your new Music relevant?

 My brother is one and internet, Link Up TV GRM Daily, SBTV and all the other ones, like there’s a couple of up north ones but mainly Youtube.
-If you just sit on Youtube, ring someone and they say have you heard my mans tune like J Hus and the new ones when you type rest are on the side giving you access to all the new music so that when I call up 67 it’s not just them it’s their features and their solos you know like Youtube has become like TV the way to see things instantly Youtube is the powers, anything you wanna know you can type it in, like there was some things I didn’t know how to do on my computer and Logic, you type it in and there’s someone telling you how to do it on there.
+If you just sit on Youtube, ring someone and they say have you heard my mans tune like J Hus and the new ones when you type rest are on the side giving you access to all the new music so that when I call up 67 it’s not just them it’s their features and their solos you know like Youtube has become like TV the way to see things instantly Youtube is the powers, anything you wanna know you can type it in, like there were some things I didn’t know how to do on my computer and Logic, you type it in and there’s someone telling you how to do it on there.
 You wanna learn to cook fried chicken it will show ya.

 Part Two Coming Soon….